mkdzv/Paudit/README.md

 # Paudit
-Paudit is a Python-based password strength auditor that evaluates passwords against common vulnerabilities and security best practices.
+Paudit is a password strength auditor that evaluates passwords against common vulnerabilities and security best practices.
 It provides a detailed analysis of password strength by checking for common weaknesses, estimating entropy, and calculating realistic breakthrough times for attackers.

 ## Features
 - Checks against 10,000+ common passwords